glencbz/notes/unit-2/databases/mongo/data-modeling.md

 In MongoDB, by design, it is common to __embed__ data in a parent document.

 Modeling data with the __embedded__ approach is different than what we've seen in a relational DB where we spread our data across multiple tables.
-However, this is the way MongoDB is designed to work and is the reason MongoDB can read and return large amounts of data far more quickly than a SQL DB that requires join operations.
+However, this is the way MongoDB is designed to work and is the reason MongoDB can read and return large amounts of data far more quickly than a SQL DB that uses tables.

 To demonstrate __embedding__, we will add another person to our _people_ collection, but this time we want to include contact info.
 A person may have several ways to contact them, so we will be modeling a typical one-to-many relationship.